ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](crop_edge_right.gif)](crop_edge_right.gif)
 [![\[IM Output\]](crop_edge_bottom.gif)](crop_edge_bottom.gif)

-This relies on the fact that if "`-crop`" is not given a image area to remove, it will default to the size of the image canvas (not the actual image but the images virtual canvas).
+This relies on the fact that if "`-crop`" is not given an image area to remove, it will default to the size of the image canvas (not the actual image but the image's virtual canvas).
 This means you can (for simple images) remove image edges by just offsetting the crop area being cut.

 The method of using "`-crop`" to 'chop' image edges, was discovered and published by Don Sheythe on the [IM Mailing List](http://www.imagemagick.org/script/mailing-list.php), and after some discussion was deemed to be a 'feature' of IM, and thus included here.

 ------------------------------------------------------------------------

-## Trim, the 'Auto-Crop' Operator
+## Trim, the 'Auto-Crop' Operator {#trim}

 The "`-trim`" operator is a very close relation to the highly versatile "`-crop`" operator discussed [above](#crop).
-However instead of supplying an argument, this operator attempts to remove any borders or edges of an image which did does not change in color or transparency.
+However, instead of supplying an argument, this operator attempts to remove any borders or edges of an image which does not change in color or transparency.
 In other words it removes the 'boring' bits surrounding an image.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > Note that in ImageMagick version 5 and before, an auto-crop operation was achieved by using a '`0x0`' argument to the "`-crop`" operator.
 > This is no longer the case, as 'zero' size arguments in crop now denote 'infinite' or 'to the limit of the image size'.
 >